-Subcutaneous injections are used to administer medication into the fatty tissue layer between the skin and the muscle (subcutaneous tissue).
-The subcutaneous tissue has a smaller blood supply, meaning the medication is absorbed more slowly than if inserted into a vein (Case-Lo 2018; Shepherd 2018).
+Subcutaneous injections are used to administer medicines into the fatty tissue layer between the skin and the muscle (subcutaneous tissue).
+The subcutaneous tissue has a smaller blood supply, meaning the medicine is absorbed more slowly than if inserted into a vein (Case-Lo 2018; Shepherd 2018).

-This type of injection may be beneficial for medications such as insulin and heparin that require continuous absorption (Shepherd 2018).
+This type of injection may be beneficial for medicines such as insulin and heparin that require continuous absorption (Shepherd 2018).

-Additionally, subcutaneous injections are a less expensive, easier and sometimes more effective way of administering certain medications (Case-Lo 2018).
+Additionally, subcutaneous injections are a less expensive, easier and sometimes more effective way of administering certain medicines (Case-Lo 2018).

 The needles used should generally be 16mm long and 25 to 27 gauge (DoH 2018).

-What Kinds of Medications can be Administered Subcutaneously?
+What Kinds of Medicines can be Administered Subcutaneously?

-Medications that can be administered in small doses (less than one to two mL);
+Medicines that can be administered in small doses (less than one to two mL)

-Medications that need to be administered daily or at home;
+Medicines that need to be administered daily or at home

 Under these standards, NDIS providers must meet the following quality indicators:

-Clients are enabled to participate in the assessment and development of a subcutaneous injection plan that includes dosage measurement and calculation.
-This plan identifies possible risks, incidents and emergencies, and what actions need to be taken to manage these situations, including the escalation of care, if necessary.
-The client’s health status is reviewed regularly (with the patient’s consent).
+Participants are enabled to engage in the assessment and development of a subcutaneous injection plan that includes dosage measurement and calculation.
+This plan identifies possible risks, incidents and emergencies, and outlines what actions need to be taken to manage these situations, including the escalation of care, if necessary.
+The participant’s health status is reviewed regularly (with their consent)

-The patient has been provided with a written prescription or phone order prescribing the medication that will be administered subcutaneously.
+The participant has been provided with a written prescription or phone order prescribing the medication that will be administered subcutaneously.
 This prescription must be documented.

-The following skills are required by NDIS providers administering subcutaneous injections:
+The following skills are required by NDIS workers administering subcutaneous injections:

-An understanding of the patient’s underlying conditions (e.g. diabetes), if there is one.
+An understanding of the participant's underlying conditions (e.g. diabetes), if there is one.

 Choosing an Injection Site